HightechTR/TrashpanBot/docs/README.md

 Uh...I couldn't find a save file...
 No worries, I'll create one for you!
 ```
+TrashpanBot will automatically create the data folder and the save file.

 **> Loading an Existing Save File**